 While we were standing around chatting yesterday, Anne suddenly realised that she, her brother Eddie and George Elphick (whose daughter is engaged to Anne’s son – small world) had all been delivered by Sister Dugmore at the maternity home on Kings Hill.

-We used to have “musical evenings” in our home in Stuart Street – wonder what the neighbours thought?
+More from Sheila: George Elphick is an architect in Durban.
+His parents John & Una, also left Harrismith in about 1964.
+They lived in Lotsoff Flats where Una had a grand piano in their tiny sitting room!
+She was a very talented pianist and used to accompany Mary Methodist, Trudy Else and other singers.
+We used to have ‘musical evenings’ in our home in Stuart Street – wonder what the neighbours thought?
 John Elphick, bless his soul, had an enormous reel-to-reel tape on which he would record the proceedings.
 I have had these tapes put on CD – no Grammy winners here – but just to have this music preserved is so special.
-I have Mrs Euthemiou singing “La Paloma”, William vd Bosch singing and playing his guitar, Harold Taylor singing “Til the sands of the desert grow cold.”
+I have Mrs Euthemiou singing ‘La Paloma,’ William vd Bosch singing and playing his guitar, Harold Taylor singing ‘Til the sands of the desert grow cold.’
 Harold lost his leg at Delville Wood and on tape he tells us that he learnt the song on board ship en route to Alexandria in Egypt, in World War 1.
+So now you know.

 *** Donald once did a big ‘going missing’ on the beach somewhere on the KwaZulu Natal Coast.
 That time the police were called upon to help find him.
 But – as always – he was just exploring.
 He’d have made it home sooner or later, I’m sure.